fhiso/legacy-format/serialization-noTag.md

 #### IRI dictionary format

-The IRI dictionary contains both
+The IRI dictionary contains any mix of

+-   zero or one *default namespace definition*,
--   a set of *namespace definitions* and
+-   zero or more *namespace definitions*, and
--   a set of *individual tag mappings*, each mapping a single tag to its IRI and optionally to a portion of its' inheritance hierarchy.
+-   zero or more *individual tag mappings*, each mapping a single tag to its IRI and optionally to a portion of its' inheritance hierarchy.

+The *default namespace definition* specifies an absolute IRI.

 Each *namespace definition* maps a key matching `[0-9a-zA-Z]*_` to an absolute IRI.
 No two *namespace definition* keys within a single dataset may share a tag.